Rancho Cordova, California: Education

-Rancho Cordova students are served by four different school districts and 21 post-secondary schools that provide a broad spectrum of learning opportunities.
+Rancho Cordova students are served by four different school districts, including Folsom Cordova Unified School District, Sacramento City Unified School District, Elk Grove Unified School District, and San Juan Unified School District, and 21 post-secondary schools that provide a broad spectrum of learning opportunities.

-The largest portion of the city's area is in the Folsom-Cordova Unified School District, which has three high schools: Cordova High School, Walnutwood High School, and Kinney High School.
+The majority of the city lies within the Folsom-Cordova Unified School District, which operates Cordova High School, Walnutwood High School, and Kinney High School.

-Other portions are in the Elk Grove Unified School District and the Sacramento Unified School District.
-Two elementary schools and one high school in Sacramento USD serve students in the western portion of Rancho Cordova, and students in the recently developed Sunrise Boulevard and Douglas Road area are served by Elk Grove USD.
+Portions of Rancho Cordova are served by the Sacramento City Unified School District and the Elk Grove Unified School District.
+Schools in SCUSD include Abraham Lincoln Elementary School, George Washington Carver School of Arts and Science, and A. M. Winn Public Waldorf School.
+Within EGUSD, elementary schools include Sunrise Elementary School and Elizabeth Pinkerton McGarvey Elementary School, with the third, Grantline 208 Elementary School, under construction.

 A small number of students attend schools in the San Juan Unified School District, which does not cover any territory of Rancho Cordova.

+Postsecondary education in the city include the Folsom Lake College - Rancho Cordova Center, a CALRegional branch specializing in healthcare, a San Joaquin Valley College branch, and Folsom Cordova Adult School.
+Propriety colleges include California Northstate University College of Health Sciences and a Carrington College (US).
+Additionally, an InterCoast College serves as a trade school in the local area.

 Data on the educational status of Rancho Cordovans shows that approximately 85% of residents 25 years or older have a high school education and 22% of residents hold some type of college or post-secondary school degree.
 In Sacramento County, 85% of residents 25 years or older have a high school education and 28% of residents hold some type of college or post-secondary school degree.
 In California, 80% of residents 25 years or older have a high school education and 30% of residents hold some type of college or post-secondary school degree.

 Infrastructure

 Utilities

-The city is served by four water agencies and one sewage treatment agency.
+Water service in Rancho Cordova is provided by a combination of private companies and public agencies, including, Golden State Water Company and California American Water, the Sacramento Counter Agency, and City of Folsom Water District.
+The Sacramento Area Sewer District (SacSewer) serves as the region's sewage treatment agency.

 Electricity is provided by Sacramento Municipal Utility District and natural gas is provided by Pacific Gas and Electric Company.

+The city operates a stormwater management system using pump stations, drainage infrastructure, regional detention basins, and natural waterways.
+The Stormwater Division operates alongside other agencies including the California Department of Fish and Wildlife.

+Waste management is operated and handled by Atlas Disposal Industries.